 Now, add 1,000 plus patients to that mix—most with different plans, maximums, companies, coverages, limitations, allowances, fee schedules, service codes, hundreds of procedures, etc.

-The bottom line is: Your dentist does not work for the insurance companies.
+The bottom line is: Your dentist does not work for the insurance companies so they don’t truly know what insurance will actually pay.

 They do their best to unravel and solve the mystery which is dental insurance in spite of the challenge that it is, but at the end of the day, they are really there to help you be healthy.